 Teams allows all members to upload files to share with the team.
 Each channel has a files tab which lists all files shared within that channel.
 Teams users can then access and collaborate on files within Teams.
 Watch the short video below and see also the Teams Help Centre page on Files.

 Teams can be used by staff groups, student groups and also across the whole institution.
 It is therefore a fantastic resource for course collaboration and engaging with students.
-Microsoft have a Teams University Hub which outlines use cases in higher education.

 University classroom fosters learning community using Microsoft Teams